DCAN-Labs/hbcd-docs-internal/docs/changelog/knownissues.md

 **Target Release for Fix**: TDB - ETA required from HDCC.

 ### ⚠️ #2 - Empty Label Column in HBCD Data Dictionary
 The field dictionary "label" has been renamed "Description," diverging from ABCD convention.
-To fix this, in Lasso, the DD column will be renamed to Description (and save the ABCD Label DD field as ‘Description.’)
+To fix this, Lasso will change the UI to read “DESCRIPTION” (instead of label); so wherever the user goes they will see the same thing (JSON or DD).
+Lasso will populate DESCRIPTION with DESCRIPTION in the JSON from HBCD (Lasso used to look for “LABEL” in the JSON, which is no longer present).
+For ABCD: “‘label” in their data dictionary csv will populate the DESCRIPTION column in the DD.

 **Impact on Users**: In the HBCD DD, the Label column is empty.
 **Target Release for Fix**: BR15.